jonlabelle/SublimeJsPrettier/README.md

 #### Prettier Ignore Config File Discovery (`.prettierignore`)

-When the [`--ignore-path`] option is NOT specified in `additional_cli_args`, the plug-in will search for a `.prettierignore` file in the same directory of the source file, then the active Sublime Text project's root directory.
+When the [`--ignore-path`] option is NOT specified in `additional_cli_args`, the plugin will search for a `.prettierignore` file in the same directory of the source file, then the active Sublime Text project's root directory.
 If neither path can be resolved, search up the directory tree, and finally look in the user's home directory.